overtone/shadertone/README.md

 (swap! my-rgb (fn [x] [0.55 0.95 0.75]))
 ```

+##### Synth Inputs

+New in 0.2.0, you can `tap` a synth value and easily communicate that
+value to your GLSL fragment shader.
+See the "vvv" synth example in
+the 00_demo_intro_tour.clj demo and also the core.clj usage.

+In a nutshell, you define your synth and add a call to `(tap "a" 60
+a)` where `"a"` is the name of your tap, it is updated 60 times per
+second and the `a` synth variable is some interesting value you want
+to communicate.

+Then in your `start` call, the `:user-data` map should include a
+reference to that `tap`.
+Like `:user-data { "iA" (atom {:synth v :tap
+"a"}) }` to call the value `iA` as input to your GLSL shader, if your
+synth was instantiated as `v`.

+Finally, in your GLSL fragment shader, define your new input value as
+`uniform float iA;` and use `iA` to control your shader in interesting
+ways.

 #### Clojure API

 To use Shadertone, the main routine you will use are in the